 What I do want you to remember is that reading a novel is an emotional experience, and that should be your primary goal from the very beginning of the writing process.

 The best thing you can do is read through the beginnings of as many books as you can and try to determine how it makes you feel.
 What emotions is the author trying to get across?
 Are they even doing it successfully?
 Is a mood created immediately?
 And how does their choice of POV help make that happen?

 For instance, read the beginning paragraphs of a mystery novel.
 Is the reader involved with a character or does the POV keep them at a distance and make them merely "watch" a murder unfold, creating a sense of foreboding and ominousness—a technique that is so common in the genre.

-There are many reasons to choose a POV, but ultimately the best one will allow you to give the reader a highly emotional experience that will keep them invested until the end, and that they will remember for the rest of their lives.
+There are many reasons to choose a POV, but ultimately the best one will allow you to give the reader a highly emotional experience that will keep them invested until the end.
+One that they will hopefully remember for the rest of their lives.

-Comment below and tell we what mood/emotion you are trying to get across in your novel, and how your POV is helping you toward that goal.
+Comment below and tell us what mood/emotion you are trying to get across in your novel, and how your POV is helping you toward that goal.
 If you have any questions, be sure to ask, and I will do my best to answer as quickly as possible.
-Until next time, your friendly neighbourhood editor,
+Until next time, your friendly neighborhood editor,